 Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

-If you fail to provide your bearded dragon with toys and activities, then you’re missing out on an awesome way to provide them with not only a great source of exercise, but also stimulation and fun that can really improve the quality of their life!
+If you fail to provide your bearded dragon with toys and activities… then you’re missing out on an awesome way to provide them with not only a great source of exercise but also stimulation and fun that can really improve the quality of their life!

-Think of it this way, bearded dragons in the wild not only have a much larger territory to roam, but also countless more things to keep them occupied.
+On the flip side, bearded dragons in the wild not only have a much larger territory to roam, but also countless more things to keep them occupied!
 Whether chasing down bugs, observing other animals, or simply find a new rock to bask on, wild bearded dragons aren’t lacking for fun activities.

-Any bearded dragon who is used to spending the majority of their day in a cage, isn’t going to need all the bells and whistles pulled out for them in order to have fun.
+Fortunately, any bearded dragon who is used to spending the majority of their day in a cage, isn’t going to need all the bells and whistles pulled out for them in order to have fun.
 Simple toys like balls and even wand toys for cats can give your beardie plenty of enjoyment!

-A quick walk around the yard or swim in a kiddie pool can provide ample stimulation, just make sure you’re always on hand to supervise!
+A quick walk around the yard or swim in a kiddie pool can provide PLENTY of stimulation.
+Just make sure you’re always on hand to supervise!